sarahfuchi/Data-Science/Prediction (Classification)/README.md

 **This is the input data from Kaggle :**  ['gender_submission.csv', 'test.csv', 'train.csv']

 ## 3.2 Pre-view of the Data
 The *Survived* variable is the outcome or dependent variable.
 The datatype is 1 if the person survived and 0 if they did not survive.
 The rest of the variables are independent variables.
 Most variable names are self explanatory but a couple may be worth mentioning.
-The *SibSp* represents number of related siblings/spouse aboard and *Parch* represents number of related parents/children aboard.
+The *SibSp* represents the number of siblings / spouses aboard the Titanic and *Parch* represents the number of parents / children aboard the Titanic.

 ![pre-view_dataframe.jpg](/images/titanic/titanic1.jpg)